 Processing an Image

 Before I start, I want to point out in full-disclosure that I’ve never been formally trained in lightroom.
 When I first purchased Lightroom (Lightroom 2) around 2008, I also purchased a book about Lightroom workflow to get me started.
-The book no longer exists, but now I recommend The Adobe Photoshop Lightroom Classic CC Book for Digital Photographers by Scott Kelby if you’d like to learn more about Lightroom.
+The book no longer exists, but if you’d like to learn more about Lightroom, I now recommend The Adobe Photoshop Lightroom Classic CC Book for Digital Photographers by Scott Kelby.
 Since I purchased my first Lightroom book, everything I’ve learned has been through trial and error and by reading books and blogs, and watching YouTube.
 I always love learning new things, so if anyone uses any processes differently, or has any ideas that would improve my workflow or photo, I’d love to hear about it.
 Leave a comment below or contact me directly.

 Step 1 – Selecting an Image